Bit by Bit to a More Sustainable Raw Materials Sector

 Artificial Intelligence, Machine Learning, Deep Learning, Augmented & Virtual Reality and Data Integration in the Raw Materials Sector

-The Expert Forum on Digitalisation in the Raw Materials Sector is aimed at raw materials industry stakeholders and experts actively researching, developing and employing digital solutions in exploration, mining and mineral processing (aligning with the strategic outlook of the Lighthouse Sustainable Discovery and Supply) – from universities, research & technology organisations, major companies, SMEs and start-ups.
+The Expert Forum on Digitalisation in the Raw Materials Sector, co-organised with our partner Montanuniversität Leoben, is aimed at raw materials industry stakeholders and experts actively researching, developing and employing digital solutions in exploration, mining and mineral processing (aligning with the strategic outlook of the Lighthouse Sustainable Discovery and Supply) – from universities, research & technology organisations, major companies, SMEs and start-ups.
 The Expert Forum will be an excellent opportunity to meet key stakeholders to discuss common development successes and challenges as well as to learn from each other’s successes and failures to devise new smart solutions.

 Nominate students or graduates at Master’s or PhD level for outstanding thesis work!